 search for any word or phrase to find the articles or Chapbook reports of interest.
 Then just click on the link and you will be taken there.

 Occasionally your browser, e.g. Internet Explorer, Netscape, AOL, will get a corrupted download of a file and insist on trying to display this, which can either generate error messages or appear scrambled.
 This is sally only a problem with PDF files.
 Even when you select the file again, the same thing happens.
 This can come about due to network difficulties as well as bugs in browser software.

 If this happens to you, you need to clear your browser's cache (i.e. temporary storage of internet files) and perhaps restart your browser.
 In IE, go to "Tools", select "Internet Options", then the "General" tab, then "Delete Files" under "Temporary Internet Files"; in Netscape go to "Edit", then select "Preferences", choose "Cache" under "Advanced", then select "Clear Memory Cache" and "Clear Disk Cache".
 After this shut down your browser and restart it, and try again.
 The files should appear normally.
 If they don't, please contact me and give me full details of what happened and what you did to try to fix it.

 Probably your setting in Adobe Acrobat is incorrect.
 Edit the preferences by right-clicking on the file and selecting "Page Display Preferences".
 Uncheck the box for "Show Transparency Grid".
 Then OK out of there.
 The checkered boxes should have disappeared.

+For subscribers who submit/have submitted reader reports, we do store your report online along with the relevant review information you submitted with the report.
 If you file a reader report, optionally you can allow other subscribers to contact you about it (them).
 This is your choice each time you file one.
 Note that they can contact you only via a form -- we do not divulge your email to anyone.
-Similar considerations apply in our Diver's Forum

 If you have more questions, you may contact us here.